web-platform-dx/baseline-browser-mapping/README.md

 ```

 > [!NOTE]
-> The minimum versions of each browser are not strictly the final release before the Widely Available cutoff date of `TODAY - 30 MONTHS`.
-Some earlier versions will have supported the full Widely Available feature set.
+> The minimum versions of each browser are not strictly the final release before the Widely available cutoff date of `TODAY - 30 MONTHS`.
+Some earlier versions will have supported the full Widely available feature set.

-### Configuration options
+### `getCompatibleVersions()` configuration options

 `getCompatibleVersions()` accepts an `Object` as an argument with configuration options.
 The defaults are as follows: